The Most Common Reasons For Divorce

 Seasoned advice from our experienced Chicago family law firm

 Divorcing parties in Illinois indicate whether they are filing for a fault or no-fault divorce.
-In the case of a fault divorce, they indicate the reason or reasons they want to end the marriage.
+In the case of an at-fault divorce, they indicate the reason or reasons they want to end the marriage.
 Common reasons for divorce include:

 Less commonly cited reasons include: